Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Keeper?"

 Ukusevi woke at her desk.
-She’d only put her head down for a moment….
+She’d only put her head down for a moment....

 But no. The fire-safe oil lantern beside her had burned dry, and was going to need a new wick.
 Her back was sore, and the fur on her cheek was matted with her own saliva.
 She scrubbed at it with her fingers to try and restore *some* dignity, stretched her back which went *crrrunch* so hard that she gasped in relief, and turned to face the door.

 "...Come in."

 The boy, Teeisyo, poked his head around the door.
-"The Gao is back, Keeper…"
+"The Gao is back, Keeper..."

 "Thank you."

 She considered the wax tablet she’d been using to draft her thoughts before writing them in the journal.
 It was a mess of crossed-out aborted passages, backtracking and hesitation.
 But, that was why she drafted her thoughts first.
-It would be a *sin* to deface a record of history with such disordered scribblings…
+It would be a *sin* to deface a record of history with such disordered scribblings...

 ...Or at least, so Uku felt.
 She was feeling a lot less certain about what was and was not sinful than she had just a few days ago.

 She tidied the journal safely away, took her note tablet and stylus, and followed Teeisyo back up the tunnel toward the surface.
-The library was excessively quiet today… in fact, when she looked around, there were fewer people than there ought to be.
+The library was excessively quiet today... in fact, when she looked around, there were fewer people than there ought to be.

-"Where…?" she began.
+"Where...?" she began.

 "They left, Keeper," Teeisyo said, in a subdued voice.
 "Some of them said you were blaspheming.
-Others said you were right… the angry ones took their things and went into the tunnels during the night."
+Others said you were right... the angry ones took their things and went into the tunnels during the night."

 Ukusevi sighed.
-That wasn’t unexpected, but…
+That wasn’t unexpected, but...

 ...But she didn’t even know what they thought she was right or wrong *about.*